 Being a Techstars Startup Weekend organizer is an incredibly rewarding experience, but it will take hard work, dedication, and a lot of your time.
 If you’re thinking about organizing a Techstars Startup Weekend, it’s important to make sure you’re ready to make the commitment.

-We have a short list of prerequisites to ensure that our organizers maintain a high standard of quality across all events being run worldwide.
-We want to make sure that all our global participants are provided with the same exceptional experience and value at Techstars Startup Weekend.
-Please review and agree to our prerequisites below before applying to organize.
+We have a short list of requirements to ensure that our organizers maintain a high standard of quality across all events being run worldwide.
+This helps ensure all global participants have the same exceptional experience.
+Please review and agree to the following before applying to organize.

-You must have fully participated in a team at a previous Startup Weekend.
-We believe that by fully immersing yourself in the experience, you are better equipped to understand the highs and lows of a Startup Weekend.
+We believe that only by fully immersing yourself in the experience, you are better equipped to understand the highs and lows of a Startup Weekend.
 With that knowledge, you develop the empathy as an organizer to provide that experience to future participants.
 You can find upcoming Techstars Startup Weekends at startupweekend.org/events.

 Forming a Team

 Techstars Startup Weekend organizers usually share a passion for supporting entrepreneurs and bringing their community together.
 They also share a mission to drive positive change by boosting local economic growth and innovation.
 The most successful Startup Weekend teams share the same passion and mission.

 We find that the most valuable Startup Weekends have participants with diverse backgrounds, skill sets, and cultural perspectives.
 Diversity feeds innovation and leads to a better learning experience for the real-life application of starting a business.
 A good organizing team should represent the ideal demographics and skill ratio of the participants that they want to attract to the event.

 It’s hard work to organize a Startup Weekend.
 Form a team with those who you trust will see the event through to the end.